Ilanga-87/YTD_localhost_deploy/README.md

 - Download MP3 files from YouTube videos.
 - Option to add user email to the silent list to prevent potential email spam from the service.
-- Automatic disk space cleanup by deleting files and database instances older than 24 hours.
-The cleansing task runs every midnight.
+- Automatic disk space cleanup by deleting files in Docker container and database instances older than 24 hours.
+The cleansing task runs every midnight (UTC).

 If you encounter any issues or have questions, feel free to reach out for support.